Portrait of Madame X: Description

 There is an assertion and showiness in the expanse of white skin – from her high forehead down her graceful neck, shoulders, and arms.
 Although the black of her dress is bold, it is also deep, recessive and mysterious.
 She is surrounded by a rich brown which is at once luminous and dark enough to provide contrast to the skin tones.
 Most disconcerting is the whiteness of the skin, an overt contrivance of "aristocratic pallor"; by contrast her red ear is a jarring reminder of the color of flesh unadorned.

 Sargent chose the pose for Gautreau carefully: her body boldly faces forward while her head is turned in profile.
 A profile is both assertion and retreat; half of the face is hidden while, at the same time, the part that shows can seem more defined than full face.

 The table provides support for Gautreau, and echoes her curves and stance.
 At the time, her pose was considered sexually suggestive.
 As originally exhibited, one strap of her gown had fallen down Gautreau's right shoulder, suggesting the possibility of further revelation; "One more struggle", wrote a critic in Le Figaro, "and the lady will be free".
-(Perhaps unknown to the critic, the bodice was constructed over a metal and whalebone foundation and could not have fallen; the shoulder straps were ornamental).

 The image's erotic suggestion is of a distinctly upper-class sort: unnaturally pale skin, cinched waist, severity of profile and an emphasis on aristocratic bone structure all imply a distant sexuality "under the professional control of the sitter", rather than offered for the viewer's delectation.

 Classical sources, such as the figures in a fresco by Francesco de' Rossi, have been suggested as inspiration for the pose.
 The painting features several subtle classical references: sirens of Greek mythology adorn the table's legs, and the crescent tiara worn by Gautreau symbolizes the goddess Diana.
 The latter was not contrived by the artist, but was part of Gautreau's self-display.